MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-reprotect-files.md

 For example, if somebody else protected the file by using the Rights Management sharing application, and they specified a group that you belong to and **Co-Owner** as the custom permission, you will be able to re-protect the file.
 However, if they didn't specify your name or a group that you belong to, or if they selected **Reviewer - View and Edit**, or a template that does not let you remove permissions, you will not be able to re-protect the file.
 The easiest way to find out, is to try re-protecting the file.

+If you want to completely remove all permissions so that the file is no longer protected, see [Remove protection from a file](sharing-app-remove-protection.md).

 ## To re-protect a file in-place

 1. In File Explorer, select a file to protect.
 Right-click, select **Protect with RMS**, and then select **Protect in-place**.
 For example: